Nextiva Review (Updated for 2026)

 Potential Drawbacks of Nextivaโ€™s Contact Center Solution

-Pricier than simpler alternatives: The lightweight call-center plan starts around $50 per agent per month, while the full omnichannel platform typically starts around $129 per agent per month.
-These arenโ€™t the cheapest options, but the power, flexibility, and consolidation you get are worth the premiumโ€”especially given that many plans include texting and faxing that others charge extra for.
+Pricier than simpler alternatives: The lightweight call-center plan typically starts around $50 per agent per month.
+For enterprise-grade contact center functionality, many providers land in the $100โ€“$150 per agent per month range depending on channels, routing, analytics, and workforce tools.
+These arenโ€™t the cheapest options, but the power, flexibility, and consolidation you get are worth the premiumโ€”especially for teams that have outgrown patchwork systems.

 Confusing pricing: Different Nextiva pages present different plan names, features, and price examples (monthly vs. annual, small business vs. enterprise).
 Expect to work with sales for a final, tailored quote.